jyotirajshahdeo/Multifactor-Authentication-System-with-Backend/README.md

 desc <table_name /> ( to view the schema of database )
 SELECT * FROM <table_name/> ( to see the data of desired table )

+Biometric Authentication Implementation
+This document provides instructions for implementing biometric authentication in the application.

+Overview
+The biometric authentication system uses the WebAuthn API to provide secure, passwordless authentication using biometric devices (fingerprint, face recognition, etc.).

+Frontend Implementation
+The frontend implementation consists of:

+BiometricLogin Component: A standalone component for biometric login Dashboard Component: A simple dashboard that users are redirected to after successful login Route Configuration: Routes for the biometric login and dashboard pages Backend Requirements
+The backend needs to implement the following endpoints:

+Start Verification: /biometric/verify/start

+Accepts: { email: string }
+Returns: WebAuthn authentication options including challenge Finish Verification: /biometric/verify/finish

+Accepts: { email: string, assertionResponse: object }
+Returns: Verification result
+Implementation Steps
+1. Install Required Packages
+npm install base64url
+2. Configure Environment Variables
+Make sure your .env file includes:

+VITE_API_BASE_URL=http://your-api-url
+3. Backend Implementation
+The backend should:

+Generate authentication options with a challenge
+Store the challenge for later verification
+Verify the assertion response against the stored challenge Update the user's authentication status
+4. Testing
+To test the biometric login:

+Navigate to /biometric-login
+Enter your email
+Follow the browser's prompts to authenticate with your biometric device Upon successful authentication, you'll be redirected to the dashboard Troubleshooting
+"Failed to resolve import 'base64url'": Make sure you've installed the package with npm install base64url "API endpoint not found": Ensure your backend has implemented the required endpoints "Device authentication failed": Check that your device supports WebAuthn and has biometric capabilities Security Considerations
+Always use HTTPS in production
+Implement proper session management
+Consider rate limiting for authentication attempts Store credentials securely using appropriate encryption